Red Bull Rampage: History

-The competition took place from 2001 till 2004.
+The competition took place from 2001 until 2004.
 However, by 2005 the organizers put the event on hold to try to find a new venue.
 After a three-year hiatus, Rampage returned in 2008 at a new venue.
 The organizers introduced wooden features for the 2008 event.
 Previously, the competition took place on a natural piste, meaning it was devoid of manmade features.

 The event usually occurs in October.
 Its format is similar to freestyle skiing and freestyle snowboarding, where competitors are judged on their choice of lines down the hill, their technical ability and the complexity and amplitude of tricks.
 Since its inception, Red Bull Rampage has become the super bowl of Freeride MTB.

 At the first ever Rampage in 2001, the prize money for the event was $8,000.
-In 2025, first place takes home $100,000.
-This makes Rampage the most lucrative mtb event.
+In 2025, first place takes home $250,000 and a Ford Ranger Raptor.
+This makes Rampage the most lucrative MTB event.